 Other researchers found in the Brazilian state of Acre a complete jawbone of a giant crocodile, a Purussaurus, measuring about 12 m long, which lived in the rivers and swamps of the Brazilian Amazon about 8 million years ago.

-Large specimens of pink dolphins of the genus Inia and several species of crocodiles lived in the Amazonian rivers: a species of dwarf caiman (Paleosuchus), with a longer and higher snout, suitable for catching fish and other vertebrates.
+Large specimens of pink dolphins of the genus Inia and several species of crocodiles lived in the Amazonian rivers, including a species of dwarf caiman (Paleosuchus), with a longer and higher snout, suitable for catching fish and other vertebrates.

-Relatively little was known about the evolution of modern caimans, at least until the end of the 20th century, despite their interest due to the antiquity of the genus and the fact that crocodilians have the greatest diversity of species and forms, represented by the families Crocodylidae, Alligatoridae and Gavialidae, in correspondence with their abundance in the Miocene in what is now South America, and in particular in the Solimoes Formation, in the Brazilian states of Acre and Amazonas (Brandoni, Noriega 2013).
+Relatively little was known about the evolution of modern caimans, at least until the end of the 20th century, despite interest in the antiquity of the genus and the fact that crocodilians have the greatest diversity of species and forms represented by the families Crocodylidae, Alligatoridae and Gavialidae, along with their abundance in the Miocene in what is now South America, and in particular in the Solimoes Formation, in the Brazilian states of Acre and Amazonas (Brandoni, Noriega 2013).

 This post is also available in: Español (Spanish)